-A new warning has just been released about The Momo challenge: a worrying new game that's thought to be encouraging young players to commit suicide has spread to the UK.
+A worrying new game that's thought to be encouraging young players to commit suicide has spread to the UK.

 Growing up everyone can remember a game or trend that took over their lunchtime discussions and killed whole days of the six week summer holidays.

-Yet it seems back in the day, the popular pass times were a lot more family-friendly with so many of the viral trends nowadays being dangerous and potentially life-threatening.
+Yet it seems back in the day, the popular pass times were a lot more family-friendly.
+It seems that there are now many dangerous viral trends that could be potentially life-threatening.

 The Momo challenge, which is focused around a creepy doll figure, is the latest craze that you should be aware of and warn your children against participating in.

 The Momo challenge encourages people, targeting children and teens in particular, to join a WhatsApp group.